CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 The Struggle is Real

-According to this graph from compensation force, high turnover is unfortunately, trending again.
-Although, not nearly as bad as the record high figures from ‘08, the chart show a steady incline in turnover rates across the board in the last few years.
-According to this study orchestrated by the Center for American Progress, the cost of losing an employee can cost anywhere from 16% of their salary for hourly, non salaried employees, to over 200% of the salary for a senior level position!
+According to this graph from compensation force, high turnover is, unfortunately, trending again.
+Although, not nearly as bad as the record high figures from ‘08, the chart shows a steady incline in turnover rates across the board in the last few years.
+According to this study orchestrated by the Center for American Progress, the cost of losing an employee can cost anywhere from 16% of their salary for hourly, non-salaried employees, to over 200% of the salary for a senior level position!

 As you are joining millennials, baby boomers and even the silent generation in the workforce, cultural fit has never been a more hop topic.